G-MontaG/messaging-app/README.md

 # Messaging App

-To run application in development mode:
+To run the application in development mode:

 ```zsh
 yarn start